Trevor N. McFadden: January 6 Capitol attack

-In February 2021, McFadden received widespread media attention when he approved a travel request by Jenny Cudd, who was arrested in connection with the 2021 storming of the United States Capitol, and faced two misdemeanor charges of entering a restricted building and violent or disorderly conduct.
-McFadden granted Cudd's request to travel to Riviera Maya in Mexico for a "weekend retreat with her employees" on the grounds that she had no previous criminal history, with no objection from Cudd's pretrial services officer or the prosecutor.
+In February 2021, McFadden received widespread media attention when he approved an uncontested travel request by Jenny Cudd, who faced two misdemeanor charges in connection with the 2021 storming of the United States Capitol and wanted to travel to Mexico for a "weekend retreat with her employees".
 Subsequent to Cudd's filing of her travel request, she was indicted on five federal counts, including one felony, relating to her alleged activities during the January 6, 2021, storming of the United States Capitol.
-Following Cudd's conviction, Judge McFadden decided to remove weapons restrictions from her probation conditions, even though she had worn a bulletproof vest while storming the Capitol and bragged "I'm proud of everything that I was part of today" and "I would absolutely do it again".
-Judge McFadden nonetheless agreed with the defendant that a prohibition on weapons possessions was not "reasonably related" to her crime and that she needed a firearm for her own self-defense in the face of "harassment" she had endured following her conviction.
+Following Cudd's conviction, Judge McFadden removed weapons restrictions from her probation conditions, agreeing it was not "reasonably related" to her crime and she may need a firearm for own self-defense in the face of harassment she had endured following her conviction.

 McFadden also received national media attention for suggesting that the January 6 Capitol rioters were being treated more harshly than the rioters in the 2020 Black Lives Matter protests.
 "The US Attorney's Office would have more credibility if it was even-handed in its concern about riots and mobs in the city," said McFadden during sentencing for one of the Capitol rioters.
 He later became the first judge to issue an outright acquittal of an accused January 6 rioter who had breached the Capitol grounds, concluding that the defendant "reasonably believed the [Capitol police] officers allowed him into the Capitol."
+McFadden sentenced another January 6 protester to 52 months imprisonment for having seized a police baton from an officer and used it to strike two other officers.